TSAI-END3-Group/Pytorch_Assignment/README.md

     ![alt text](img/output_layer.png "Title")

 2. **must mention your data generation strategy (basically the class/method you are using for random number generation)** The data is generated in two ways : MNIST images are downloaded from the standard MNIST URLs.
 There is a download function that will trigger if MNIST images are not locally present.
-If the local copy is present then the download doesnot happen
+If the local copy is present then the download does not happen.

-     The random numbers are generated using the randint() python function
+     The random numbers are generated using the **randint()** python function.

 3. **must mention how you have combined the two inputs (basically which layer you are combining)**

 ![alt text](img/network_architecture.png "Title")

 As shown in the diagram the concatenation happens before FC3

 4. **must mention how you are evaluating your results**